zachsui/zachsui.github.io/_pages/about.md

 ### About Me

 **Update (Feb 2022):** Hi there, my name is Zach Sui (隋欣航 in Chinese).
 Now I am working as Staff Software Engineer in Test at [Okta](https://www.okta.com).
 Before joining Okta, I was working as a Lead Automation Engineer at [Cvent](https://www.cvent.com) from 2016 to 2021.
-I also worked as an Associate Softwaare Engineer at [The Advisory Board Company](https://www.advisory.com/) from July 2015 to Jan 2016.
+I also worked as an Associate Software Engineer at [The Advisory Board Company](https://www.advisory.com/) from July 2015 to Jan 2016.

 &nbsp;